AtmanActive/shuttlemidi-for-reaper-via-realearn-on-windows/README.md

 # ShuttleMIDI for Reaper via ReaLearn on Windows.

-ShuttleMidi sends MIDI events for the [Contour ShuttleXpress](https://contourdesign.com/products/shuttle-xpress) (also known as Contour Multimedia Controller Xpress) to enable usage as a MIDI transport controller with [Reaper DAW](https://reaper.fm) via [ReaLearn](https://www.helgoboss.org/projects/realearn/) on [Windows](https://www.microsoft.com/en-gb/windows).
+ShuttleMIDI sends MIDI events for the [Contour ShuttleXpress](https://contourdesign.com/products/shuttle-xpress) (also known as Contour Multimedia Controller Xpress) to enable usage as a MIDI transport controller with [Reaper DAW](https://reaper.fm) via [ReaLearn](https://www.helgoboss.org/projects/realearn/) on [Windows](https://www.microsoft.com/en-gb/windows).

+Pros:
+- portable usage mode: no need to install Contour drivers, works from any path, lightweight.
+- MIDI reliability: works even if another window steals focus, can be routed to other machines.
+Cons:
+- no more per-app ShuttleXpress config switching: this is for Reaper and Reaper only.

 ShuttleMIDI doesn't provide it's own MIDI driver for Windows.
 It relies on the excellent and free [loopMIDI driver from Tobias Erichsen](https://www.tobias-erichsen.de/software/loopmidi.html).